arbal/awesome-stars/README.md

 ## Shell

+- [inthreedee/photoprism-transfer-album](https://github.com/inthreedee/photoprism-transfer-album) - Transfer a Google Photos album to a new Photoprism album
 - [eficode/wait-for](https://github.com/eficode/wait-for) - ./wait-for is a script to wait for another service to become available.
 - [cec/wait-for-endpoint](https://github.com/cec/wait-for-endpoint) - bash script waiting until a given endpoint returns 200 or until timeout threshold is reached
 - [papers-we-love/papers-we-love](https://github.com/papers-we-love/papers-we-love) - Papers from the computer science community to read and discuss.